-The Department of Education (DOE) has announced that the following information must appear in a public format and location and is accessible to the public.
+The Department of Education (ED) has announced that the following information must appear in a public format and location and is accessible to the public.
 The purpose for this information is:

-- For the DOE to eceive the most current information from the date when the institution received its allocation for emergency financial aid grants to students, and the institution should have received its allocation within a few days after submitting the Certification and Agreement
+- For the ED to receive the most current information from the date when the institution received its allocation for emergency financial aid grants to students, and the institution should have received its allocation within a few days after submitting the Certification and Agreement

 - For the information to be easily accessible to the public 30 days after the date when the institution received its allocation under 18004(a)(1) and updated every 45 days.

 On April 10, 2020 TCC President Dr. Harrell signed the Certification and Agreement with the commitment to use no less than 50 percent of the funds received to provide Emergency Financial Aid Grants to students following the criteria set forth by the Department of Education in which we are in complete alignment.

 Tacoma Community College was awarded $1,917,937.00, Monday April 27, 2020 for the Emergency Financial Aid Grant to students.

 Your payment submitted on 04/27/2020 in the amount of $1,917,937.00, has been received and will be deposited to Bank Account redacted on Tue Apr 28 00:00:00 EDT 2020.
 Your control number is redacted.

 Should you have any questions, please contact the Helpdesk at 1-888-336-8930 (TTY: 1-866-697-2696, local 202-401-8363) or email email@example.com.

 Hours of operation: 8am-6pm Washington DC time Monday-Friday.

 As of Friday, May 8, 2020, Tacoma Community College has approved the distribution of $188,014 of awards.